kauanhindlmayer/music-api/README.md

 ## Installation

-1. Run `docker build -t docker-mysql .` to build a Docker image using the dockerfile in the current directory
+1. Run `docker-compose up` to build and configure the mysql database, make sure to be in the same directory as the docker files.
-2. Run `docker run -p 3306:3306 --name mysql-container -d docker-mysql` to run a Docker container from the specified image
-3. Run `docker exec -it mysql-container mysql -uroot -p1234` to lauch the MySQL client inside the container
-4. Run `CREATE DATABASE music_api_database;` to create a new database named `music_api_database`
-5. Run `python -m venv .venv` to create the virtual enviroment
+2. Run `python -m venv .venv` to create the virtual enviroment
-6. Run the following commands to activate the virtual enviroment depending on which operating system and command shell you're using:
+3. Run the following commands to activate the virtual enviroment depending on which operating system and command shell you're using:
    - On Unix or MacOS, using the bash shell: `source .venv/bin/activate`
    - On Windows using PowerShell: `.venv\Scripts\Activate.ps1`
-7. Run `pip install -r requirements.txt` to install dependencies
+4. Run `pip install -r requirements.txt` to install dependencies
-8. Run `python src/main.py` to start the API
+5. Run `python src/main.py` to start the API
-9. Navigate to http://localhost:5000 in your browser
+6. Navigate to http://localhost:5000 in your browser

 ## How to test the software